 Firstly, a little background in case you didn’t know.

-What J.M. is referring to above is the 1933 Executive Order (pictured to the right) issued by U.S. President Franklin D Roosevelt (FDR), which effectively outlawed the ownership of gold bullion for US citizens.
+What J.M. is referring to above is the 1933 Executive Order (pictured to the right) issued by U.S. President Franklin D Roosevelt (FDR).
+This effectively outlawed the ownership of gold bullion for US citizens.
 They were required to turn any gold bullion and coins (collectible coins were excluded) into the Federal Reserve under penalty of, what was for the times, a massive $10,000 fine or 10 years imprisonment.

 The idea was basically to force people into spending their paper money and thus end the depression.
 It just happened to be at the expense of the citizenry and as a result of theft but hey, government will be government.

 There’s plenty of information on this across the “interweb”.
 If you want to learn more just Google “gold confiscation”.
-Also James Rickards new book Currency Wars is perhaps one of the best summaries of this period and is highly recommended as a history lesson.
+Also James Rickards book Currency Wars is perhaps one of the best summaries of this period and is highly recommended as a history lesson.

 Firstly there was no gold confiscation in New Zealand at the time of FDR’s Executive Order in 1933.
 Why was this?

-So taking gold from the people enabled the US Government to devalue their currency following the confiscation with the stroke of a pen, and the people then had no recourse.
+So taking gold from the people enabled the US Government to devalue their currency.
+Then following the confiscation with the stroke of a pen, the people then had no recourse.
 They could no longer take their dollars to the bank and swap it for gold.

-Whereas, perhaps today with the internet and social media there would likely be a backlash of sorts against such a move.
-(Although this is perhaps balanced out somewhat here in NZ by the fact that holders of gold still seem to be pretty few and far between).
+Whereas, perhaps today with the internet and social media, there would likely be a backlash of sorts against such a move?
+(Although this is perhaps balanced out somewhat here in New Zealand by the fact that holders of gold still seem to be pretty few and far between).

 This article on SovereignMan.com discusses 3 things that the government may do to discourage gold ownership:

+Step 1: Just make gold ‘harder’.
+To buy.
+To transport.
+To own.
 Think about the changes we’ve seen over the last two years; government-regulated exchanges are continually hiking their gold margin requirements, increasing investors’ burden to buy.